Shetland Sheepdog Club of Northern California | Sheltie Club

 Ranging from gold to mahogany with varying amounts of white.

-Grey and black with varying amounts of white and/or tan.
-The merling gene dilutes the basic black to a silver-grey, leaving patches of black in random areas.
+Gray and black with varying amounts of white and/or tan.
+The marking gene dilutes the basic black to a silver-gray, leaving patches of black in random areas.
 This is what is referred to as merling.

 A bi-blue is the same as a blue merle except it has no tan markings.

-Black with varying amounts of white without tan anywhere on the body.
+Black with varying amounts of white and no tan anywhere on the body.